HenryDashwood/reader/README.md

 ### Frontend

 To run the frontend `cd` into the `./src/frontend` folder.
 Run `npm install` if you need and then `npm start`.

+## TODO

+### Auth

+- When a user adds a feed, it gets added to a feeds table
+- User can have many feeds, feeds can be had by many useers
+- Cron job runs for all feeds and caches articles
+- When a user logs in, in just get articles with feeds for that user

+### Further auth

+- Password must match password confirm
+- Password must be decent
+- Reset password

+### Pagination

+Only show most recent feeds

+### User Functionality

+- User can delete their account
+- User can add feed by pasting url
+- User can remove feed from their feed

+### Payments